If I’ve had one Big Idea™ in my life so far, it’s this: careers and income are tools, not goals.

 Some of the Best Ideas Have Nothing to Do With Inspiration

-Since I grew up watching American television, I’d always imagined the discovery of evolution a little differently:
+Since I grew up watching American television, I’d always imagined the discovery of evolution as a kind of action movie plot:

 It’s 1857.
 Charles “Willis” Darwin is just trying to get home to his wife and daughter for Christmas, but he unwittingly stumbles into a secret lab on a remote archipelago in the eastern Pacific — and there’s trouble brewing.